Join the LadVen OS testing programRequest a demo

 • Clients (/clients) - a single entry point to client records and their workspaces.
 This is a convenient place to start: find a client and open their workspace.

-• Companies (/crm/accounts) - counterparty organizations: the company card, legal and registration details, related contacts, and opportunities.
+• Companies (/clients/companies) - counterparty organizations: the company card, legal and registration details, related contacts, and opportunities.

-• Contacts (/crm/contacts) - specific people: full name, role, contact methods, and the company they belong to.
+• Contacts (/clients/contacts) - specific people: full name, role, contact methods, and the company they belong to.

-• Legal entities (/crm/legal-entities) - legal entities with the details used for documents and settlements.
+• Legal entities (/clients/legal-entities) - legal entities with the details used for documents and settlements.

 The set of available areas and actions depends on your permissions.
 If a CRM item is not visible in the navigation, your role has no access to the module - this is not an error, it is an access setting.